ehrpg/qstar/docs/index.md

 Distances, Pace, Range, etc. are all refering to tiles.
 A tile spans roughly 5 feet or 1,5 meters in the "real world".

+### Terminology

+"Increases" and "decreases" changes the inherent value of e.g. a [Skill][].
+It's changed for all circumstances, just as if a character would have improved the [Skill][].

+"Receive a bonus" and "suffer a penalties" only lower a single roll, not a value.
+They refer to [Modifiers](/character/skills/#skill-modifiers).

 ## Prerequisites